We are different. And we walk our talk.

 Here is a flavour of our practices to help you understand how:

 - Collective decision-making – sharing the responsibility and accountability of being a democratic company.
-Honest, frank discussion and fairness through consensus.
+Honest, frank discussion and fairness through consent.

 - Happy buttons – we measure our happiness on a daily basis and track it as one of our core metrics alongside delivery and profit.
 Further reading: explanation and analysis.

 - Church of Fail – we celebrate big and small failures as learning opportunities.
-Further reading.
-Further reading.
+This practice was featured in Inc. Magazine.

 - Open book accounting – there are no secrets.
 Everyone knows what the bank balance is and how much their colleagues earn.